-Table 2Reduced features from Figure 1
+Table 2: Reduced features from Figure 1

 where xm equals the sample number and xn equals the feature number.

-The next step is to consider the coefficients of each of these input variables, θn as defined in equation 1.
+The next step is to consider the coefficients of each of these input variables, θn as defined in Equation 1.
 These coefficients determine the degree to which each input vector xn affects our model output.
 As this is a minimization problem, i.e. we are trying to find the coefficients that minimise our mean-squared error, the squared distance each point is away from the plane.
 We can solve for these coefficients using the normal equation, as outlined by (Brown, 2009).
 The normal equation is obtained by setting the partial derivatives of the sum of square errors to zero (Springer, 2008).
 However, in order to use the normal equation effectively, each variable needs to be linearly independent.
 From studying the data, the bathrooms and beds are not completely independent i.e. number of bathrooms increases with number of beds.
 These variables were added together to create a single vector called bed_bath in order to ensure linear independence and reduce the complexity and dimensionality of the model.
 The surface area vector is less affected by this relationship.
 Our dataset now becomes: